srushti-714/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/Module_7_Lab.md

     ![](Images/az303-07-04.png)

-    > **Note**: Make sure you replace the value of Deployment-id and record the user principal name of the newly created Azure AD user.
+    > **Note**: replace the Deployment-id with your deploymnet id given in environment detail page and record the user principal name of the newly created Azure AD user.
 You will need it later in this lab.

 #### Task 2: Test the RBAC role assignment